harshitsinghai77/fictional-octo-funicular/posts/everything-you-need-to-know-to-upload-images-to-ipfs.md

 ```

 This function will take someText as an input, will create a SVG and return it as a static markup.

-Here's how to send your awesome SVG to IPFS
+Now you can upload your awesome SVG to IPFS.

 ```javascript
 const uploadTextSVGToIpfs = async () => {